Create Custom Services

 # Clean up

-This service will subscribe to all topics and log the messages.
-Remember to add the following PIP requirements to the module:
+The following service subscribes to all MQTT topics and logs incoming messages.
+Add the following PIP requirement to the module before use:

 paho-mqtt==1.5.0